Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 - From here, row your elbow back and down while keeping it close to the side of your torso.

-- Once your upper arm is in line with your torso, control the load back to the starting position.
+- Once your upper arm aligns with your torso, control the load back to the starting position.
 Keep your torso position consistent throughout the set.

 - Allow you to train unilaterally.
 Single-arm training allows you to develop the strength and size of each side independently.
 This can help reduce the chances of muscle imbalances or may even highlight pre-existing imbalances in strength.